stephaniemartyna/architecture-decision-record/User-Interface.md

 # User Interface

 **Context**
 Smooth interaction between users and the user interface is a crucial aspect for customer satisfaction and retention.
-We need to make significant architectural decisions to ensure the scalability, maintainability, and performance of the application accross mutliple platforms.
+We need to make significant architectural decisions to ensure the scalability, maintainability, and performance of the application across multiple platforms.

 **Decision**
 Based on the client's requirements for this application we decided on the React Native framework.
 React Native features:
-- Near-native perfomance on iOS and Android platforms.
+- Near-native performance on iOS and Android platforms.
 - Third party plugin support allows the app to access device features and services.
 - React Native supports cross-platform development.
 - The framework supports future scalability for development and increased loads.